CrumpledDog/Umbraco-HealthCheckSlackNotificationMethod/README.md

 Once installed you will need to **add your settings into the appsettings.json** file

-You will need to create a [Slack Incoming Webhook](https://my.slack.com/services/new/incoming-webhook/) and copy the Webhook URL to the config file.
+You will need to create a [Slack Incoming Webhook](https://my.slack.com/services/new/incoming-webhook/) and copy the Webhook URL to the `appsettings.json` file.

+**Or**

+Create a Slack [App](https://api.slack.com/apps?new_app=1), once created go to "OAuth & Permissions" and add a "OAuth Scope" with the value `"chat:write.customize"` within the "Bot Token Scopes" section.
+If you will be posting to multiple channels from the same App, you may need to also add the `"chat:write.public"` scope.
+Copy the "Bot User OAuth Token" to the `appsettings.json ` file.

 ## Configuration ##

 Edit `appsettings.json` to add the notification method and enable notifications.
-You need to replace the settings with your own web hook URL and channel.
+You need to replace the settings with your own **web hook URL** or **OAuth Token** and channel.
 Your settings  file should look like the below:

 ```json
   "Umbraco": {